tjmoses/postgraphile-plugin-batch-create-update-delete/README.md

 This plugin implements mutations that allow many creates, updates, and deletes in a single transaction.

 To support, Please &#127775; if you used / like this library.
+Also, please consider donating (or buying me a coffee) and/or becoming a contributor (see below) to allow this plugin to be maintained regularly and to close all open issues.

 ## Roadmap
 Here's the plan: